araobp/virtual-showroom/README.md

 ## Goal

+It is a dream from 25 years ago to realize Chatbot with humanity for me.

-Test if a human model made with Blender and MPFB2 can be used as digital human working with LangChain.
+This project uses human models made with Blender and MPFB2 to realize Digital Human.

+## Development Environment

+### Tools

+- Blender
+- Unity
+- VS Code

+### Libraries

+- MPFBs (Blender)
+- LangChain and OpenAI's API services (Python)
+- Flask (Python)

 ## Architecture